rifleben/list_comprehension/README.md

 # list_comprehension
 Learning list comprehension functionality of Python using basic challenges.
-Part of "100 Days of Code"
+Part of "100 Days of Code".